-the variable compensation based on quantitative criteria depends on the Group's profitability; the calculation is based on the ratio of net income (Group share) to consolidated sales.
+The variable compensation based on quantitative criteria depends on the Group's profitability; the calculation is based on the ratio of net income (Group share) to consolidated sales.
 There are no fixed targets.
-In accordance with the recommendations of the Reference Code, the gross annual variable portion of compensation based on quantitative criteria is capped at 150% of annual fixed compensation for the Chief Executive Officer and €250,000 gross for the Deputy Chief Executive Officer.
+In accordance with the recommendations of the Reference Code, the gross annual variable portion of compensation based on quantitative criteria is capped (150% of annual fixed compensation for the Chief Executive Officer and €250,000 gross for fiscal year 2021 for the Deputy Chief Executive Officer).